Florida extends health emergency over Zika amid growing U.S. concern

 "Just like a hurricane, we have to ensure Florida is safe," Scott said on Thursday, calling it prudent to prepare for the worst and hope for the best.

-Meanwhile, New York Governor Andrew Cuomo expanded his state's free Zika testing to include all pregnant women who have travelled to countries where people are being infected.
+Meanwhile, New York Governor Andrew Cuomo expanded his state's free Zika testing to include all pregnant women who have traveled to countries where people are being infected.

-Authorities in Texas said on Tuesday a person in Dallas had become infected with Zika after having sex with another person who had travelled in Venezuela, where the virus is circulating.
+Authorities in Texas said on Tuesday a person in Dallas had become infected with Zika after having sex with another person who had traveled in Venezuela, where the virus is circulating.

 Local health officials said on Thursday both those people have fully recovered from the virus.